-- Fig. Mark and drill two holes 8 mm in diameter and approximately 90 mm deep according to the dimensions in figure 5. - Place the machine in position.
+- Fig. Mark and drill two holes 3/8" in (8 mm) in - (5) diameter and approximately 3 1/2" in.
+(90 mm) deep according to the dimensions in figure 5. - Place the machine in position.
 Never lift the machine by the door or handle. - Fig. Check that the machine is level and steady.
-Use stainless or galvanized washers between the machine and the floor. - Fig. Insert the expansion bolts supplied in the holes.
-Fit the washers and nuts.
+Use stainless or galvanized washers between the machine and the floor. - Fig. Insert the expansion bolts supplied with the machine.
+Fit the washers and nuts. - \triangle